Spooky Tooth

 Following a three year break during which time various band member solo endeavors had proven to be lukewarm successes, in 1973 Mike Harrison and Gary Wright reunited Spooky Tooth.
 The revamped line up featured drummer Bryson Graham and guitarist Mick Jones from Wright's Wonderwheel project, along with bassist Chris Stewart (replacing Ian Herbert).
 Self-produced, 1973's "You Broke My Heart So I Busted Your Jaw" proved surprisingly tight and entertaining, though it fell short of past glories and side two was pretty weak.
 Largely penned by Wright (drummer Graham contributing 'This Time Around'), keyboard and guitar propelled material such as the lead off rocker 'Cotton Growing Man', 'This Time Around', and 'Wildfire' showcased the band's now-patented up-tempo blues-rock stylings.
 While hardly earth shattering, the set wasn't all that different from material being pumped out by the likes of Bad Company.
 Hardcore fans will accuse me of blasphemy, but I've always thought Harrison voice sounded strained throughout the set - checkout the opener 'Cotton Growing Man.'
 All told it was patchy, but better than many 'comeback' albums.

-With minimal support from Island the album hit # 84 on the US album charts.
+With minimal support from Island (the label didn't even release a single), the album hit # 84 on the US album charts.

 "You Broke My Heart So I Busted Your Jaw" track listing: